Welcome to the International Logistics Group Ltd’s privacy notice for our clients and contacts.

 - search information providers such as Bing based inside or outside the EU.

-- Identity and Contact Data from data brokers or aggregators such as Dun & Bradstreet Limited, based inside or outside the EU.
+- Identity and Contact Data from data brokers or aggregators such as Dun & Bradstreet Limited and TAMI Limited, based inside or outside the EU.

 - Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register based inside the EU.